研究Research2026.03.30

 ·Mar 30, 2026·3 min read

-The study audits 1,357 grounding citations from Gemini 2.5 Flash across 156 Tokyo hotel queries.
-The design pairs transactional queries such as booking-oriented or price-oriented hotel searches with experiential queries about atmosphere, service, workspace quality, local charm, and guest experience.
-The queries are run in English and Japanese so the paper can separate query intent from language ecosystem effects.
+The paper audits 1,357 grounding citations from Gemini 2.5 Flash across 156 Tokyo hotel queries.
+The setup pairs transactional queries with experiential ones, then runs them in English and Japanese.

 Citation note